mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 ## Object Oriented
 #### General
 - is a flashcard class usable in other scripts [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]
--x Defines a class which has at least two methods: 1. getString: to get a string from console input 2. printString: to print the string in upper case.
+- Defines a class which has at least two methods: 1. getString: to get a string from console input 2. printString: to print the string in upper case.
 Also please include simple test function to test the class methods. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%202.md]
 - is a class that represents a deck of cards with implemented shuffle and draw methods and is easily used in another python program
 - is a stack object which can be imported and used in other python projects